jstrait/wavefile/README.markdown

 * Read and write Wave files with any number of channels, in the following formats:
   * PCM (8, 16, 24, and 32 bits per sample)
   * Floating Point (32 and 64 bits per sample)
-  * These formats can also be read from both "vanilla" Wave files, and also files using `WAVEFORMATEXTENSIBLE` format.
+  * These formats can be read from both "vanilla" Wave files, and also files using `WAVEFORMATEXTENSIBLE` format.
 * Seamlessly convert between sample formats.
   * You can read sample data from a file in any format supported by this gem, regardless of how the sample data is stored in the actual file: